 10 Tips To Keep Your Child’s Skin Nourished

 Below are a few skin care tips that might help you keep your child’s skin nourished.
-Although these may not help improve your child’s natural complexion, they might help remove dead cells and retain the smooth texture.
-Furthermore, following a consistent skincare routine helps prevent skin problems and promotes overall wellness.
+Although these may not help improve your child’s natural complexion, they might help remove dead cells and retain the smooth texture—the goal is to support healthy skin rather than change its natural tone.
+Following a consistent skincare routine helps prevent skin problems and promotes overall wellness.
+However, before trying any of these, remember that some children may be allergic to a few ingredients; thus, a patch test is advised.

 Infographic: Tips To Keep Your Child’s Skin Nourished